The house is spectacular, but it’s what you don’t see that’s truly remarkable!

 A stunning design is only the first step of creating a year-round sanctuary on the shore of Lake Winnipesaukee, particularly when the clients insist on an environmentally friendly, extremely energy-efficient residence—incorporating the warmth of wood timbers and other native New Hampshire materials, including stone.

-The magnificent lakefront home known as Blackey Cove Estate delivers on all counts, thanks to the ingenuity of Meridian Construction’s team.
+The magnificent lakefront home known as Blackey Cove Estate delivers on all counts, thanks to the inspired creativity of Christopher P. Williams Architects, PLLC combined with the ingenuity of Meridian Construction’s team.
 We surmounted numerous technical challenges by applying some uniquely ingenious techniques—and completed the project on budget and on schedule.

 Before we uncover some details of solving the tough challenges, let the owners briefly describe their experience as conveyed in their appreciation letter: “We cannot thank you enough for our beautiful new home on Lake Winnipesaukee.
 It is everything we had dreamed of and more.
 Not only is the resulting house exceptional, but the process to build it was outstanding… from beginning to end… We were particularly impressed with how your team facilitated changes made along the way, changes motivated at times by your team’s insights and sometimes by our requests.
 They made us feel like no request was too trivial, and would skillfully accommodate changes in the plan.”